rxcle/rxindi-support/help.md

 The panel menu contains the following items:
 - `Help` : Opens a window with the help text
+- `Load into XML Structure` : Loads the current data source into InDesign's (XML) Structure
-- `Reload` : Forces a reload of Rxindi (Only needed in case of issues)
+- `Reinitialize` : Forces a reinitalization of Rxindi (Only needed in case of issues)
 - `Logs` : Opens the directory that contains the log files

 ---